 Once you have established the services that you’re providing, you’ll be ready to consider your standards, which would include concepts like availability and reliability as well as response and resolution times.
 You’ll also need to determine what you can offer to your customers if a disaster or emergency happens.
 Will you be able to provide the same hours of operation during one of these scenarios?
 Other standards that you may wish to include involve response times and resolution times.

-Your SLA should specify when the agreement begins and expires.
+Your Service Level Agreement should specify when the agreement begins and expires.
 Duration information is one concept that carries over from items you would find in a typical contract.
 The start date of your SLA allows you to begin tracking IT performance on the same date (unless otherwise specified).

 Roles and responsibilities